cr105ph1nx/offline-geotagged-image-locater/README.md

 # Offline Geotagged-Image Locater

+This is my Operating System project for the first semester of Info-Sec Masters 1 at USTHB.

 A webapp that locates any geotagged image file on a local, offline map within the constraint of the Algerian area.
-It uses the folium library.
+It uses `flask` as a backend framework, the `leaflet.js` library to serve the map tiles dynamically, and `exifread` python module to extract metadata from images.
+The XYZ raster tiles were rolled using `QGIS`.

 ## Project Setup